* Burning, looting reported in state capital Kadugli

 * Tens of thousands believed to have fled

-* South Sudan due to secede in July
+* South Sudan due to secede on July 9

-The northern army has been battling southern-aligned troops in the oil state since June 5.
-Humanitarian organisations fear a mounting death toll although few casualties have been confirmed so far.
+The northern army has been battling southern-aligned troops in Southern Kordofan, the north’s main oil state, since June 5.
+Humanitarian organisations fear a mounting death toll, although few casualties have been confirmed so far.

-South Sudan is due to become an independent state on July 9.
+South Sudan is due to become independent on July 9.

-Southern Kordofan is a northern state but analysts say it is home to thousands of fighters who sided against Khartoum during the civil war.
+Analysts see Southern Kordofan as a flashpoint in the build-up to the split because it is home to thousands of fighters who sided against Khartoum during the last civil war.